Skip to main content

 The Liver’s Role as a Hormonal Clearinghouse

-The liver performs hundreds of vital functions, but its role in is particularly significant for your overall feeling of health.
+The liver performs hundreds of vital functions, but its role in hormone metabolism is particularly significant for your overall feeling of health.
 Think of your liver as a highly efficient waste management and recycling facility.
 It receives blood directly from your digestive system, processing nutrients, and simultaneously filtering out waste products, medications, and used hormones.
 This filtration is not a simple sieve.
 It is an active, enzymatic process that transforms chemical structures to prepare them for excretion.

 For steroid hormones like estrogen, testosterone, and cortisol, the liver is the primary site of their breakdown.
 It modifies these hormones to make them water-soluble, allowing them to be safely eliminated through bile or urine.
 When this system is running smoothly, your hormonal symphony stays in tune.